papersubUPK/StylometryPaper/README.md

    1.1.
 The Accounts.csv file represents the experimental file for Accounts Identification.
 Mean and Standard Deviation values are calculated based on StylometricFeatures.csv.

+   1.2.
+The ReducedAccounts.csv file represents the experimental file (25 Features) for ReducedAccounts.
+The features are selected based on MDA.

+   1.3.
+The Tweets.csv file represents the selected tweets (20,000 tweets) file for Tweets identification.
+The features are selected based on MDA.

+   1.4.
+The ReducedTweets.csv file represents the  reduced tweets features  (15 Features) selected based on MDA.

-   1.2 Hence, we contained all the tweets in one file i.e. Datasets (where chatGPT tweets are represented by 1 and human by 0).
+   1.5 Hence, we contained all the tweets in one file i.e. Datasets (where chatGPT tweets are represented by 1 and human by 0).
 The main source of human datasets is http://mib.projects.iit.cnr.it/dataset.html which is considered the best source for genuine and verified human-operated accounts.

 3. All the .ipynb files are the machine learning files for RQ1. and RQ2.